Table of Contents

 External sector

 The external sector represents economic actors abroad.
-They also comprise the household sector, the business sector, and the government sector.
-Still, They are outside the territory of a country.
+It also comprises the household, business, and government sectors.
+Still, it is outside a country’s territory.

 This sector interacts with the domestic economy through foreign trade and capital flows.
 Exports represent the external sector’s demand for domestic goods and services.
 Meanwhile, imports represent domestic demand for goods and services produced by the external sector.